PEWOLO/GROFF_CV/README.md

 # Groff document typesetting

-The two file above were all generated with base groff.
+The two files above were all generated with base groff.
 No macro package was used!